Updated July 10, 2026

 Workers compensation insurance deserves close attention because paving crews work in a physically demanding environment.
 Employees lift tools, rake material, edge around obstacles, and work near rollers, skid steers, dump bodies, and live traffic.
 A minor injury can still become an expensive claim if it leads to lost time, medical treatment, or a dispute about return-to-work duties.
 If your staffing changes by season, if you use labor-intensive handwork on smaller jobs, or if foremen split time between supervision and production, your payroll and job duties should be reviewed carefully.

-Commercial auto insurance is often one of the most important pieces of the package.
+Commercial auto insurance sits near the center of the package.
 Many paving businesses rely on dump trucks, pickups, flatbeds, trailers, and service vehicles every day.
 Exposure does not stop at the yard gate.
 It follows your drivers to asphalt plants, supply houses, fuel stops, and customer sites, often with backing, loading, and tight-access conditions.
 If employees use company vehicles across multiple jobs in the same day, or if you tow rollers, plate compactors, or other equipment, your vehicle schedule and driver list should be current before renewal and before bidding larger work.

 Commercial umbrella insurance becomes more relevant as job size and contract demands increase.
 Property managers, general contractors, and public-facing clients may ask for higher liability limits than a base policy provides.
-Umbrella coverage can help extend protection above underlying liability policies, depending on policy terms, and it is often worth reviewing if you pave shopping centers, apartment complexes, industrial sites, or other locations where a single accident could involve significant damage or injury allegations.
+Umbrella coverage can help extend protection above underlying liability policies, depending on policy terms, and it earns review if you pave shopping centers, apartment complexes, industrial sites, or other locations where a single accident could involve significant damage or injury allegations.

 Cost is usually driven by how your business operates.
 Insurers commonly look at payroll, vehicle count and use, driver history, the type of paving work performed, where equipment travels, claims history, and the liability limits your contracts require.
 A contractor doing small residential driveways may present a different profile than one handling commercial lots with frequent truck movement and larger crews.
 The most useful quote process starts with accurate operational details: what you pave, who you employ, what you drive, and how your jobs are supervised.